AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52786-catalog-rule-sku-is-applies-to-all-products-starting-with-it.md

 <u>Actual results</u>:

-Catalog rule condition "*[!UICONTROL SKU is]*" applies to all products starting with the given SKU.
+Catalog rule condition *[!UICONTROL SKU is]* applies to all products starting with the given SKU.

 ## Apply the patch